 For the first time ever, we put a tree in the dining room.
 This was the tree that had been in Sweet Shark’s bar.
 We set it on the bar cart in our bay window.

-I began to use a pink and blue color scheme in the dining room.
+I began to use a new for us pink and blue color scheme in the dining room.

 To hide the base of the Christmas tree and the light packets, I added a piece of lightweight felt over them.